 Again, please read our FAQ.

-We are currently accepting applications for Fall, 2022 entry, and the deadline is February 1.
+We will begin accepting applications for Fall, 2023 entry on September 15, and the deadline is January 17.
+Please note that Spring entry is only available for Brown undergraduates who are doing a fifth-year Master's degree.
 Once the application system has closed, it won't reopen until September for new applications.
 You'll be notified by the School of Professional Studies if you're admitted.

 Please go here to apply.
 You can get additional information from our FAQ and from the School of Professional Studies site.
 We strongly urge you to provide unofficial (scanned) copies of your transcripts as part of the electronic application.
 You'll be prompted to mail an official copy of your transcript if you're accepted to the program.